ovh/ovh-ui-kit/packages/oui-input/README.md

 ## Usage
 Guideline : Any text box must be sized according to the expected length of the field in the database.

+*Formatted field*

+When entering a formatted field (date, time, phone number, postal code, amount, email address, etc.), no formatting mask will be used.
+The field will be formatted at the output (when entered / modified) or displayed (when it is not empty).

 ```html:preview
 <input type="text" class="oui-input" value="Input text">
 <input type="text" class="oui-input" placeholder="Input text with placeholder">